 When the calendar moves to December, I start thinking about all my favorite holiday foods and what makes them special.
-Our first Holiday Season with COVID forces us really examine the best way to continue important food traditions and customs and add in some new twists.
+Our first Holiday Season with COVID forces us to really examine the best way to continue important food traditions and customs and add in some new twists.
 Taking a closer look at alternative options for sharing food this year, that nevertheless allow us to celebrate our food traditions, and keep us connected, might just allow us to continue the Holiday Spirit.

 The big dinners with loads of friends and relatives snuggled into the host’s home for hours of talking, laughing, and of course eating, is not ok, and personally I’m very sad about that.
 Buffet style food sharing has been identified as a higher risk activity.
 Hosting or participating in in-person get togethers needs to be avoided.
 Alternatives, however, can be put in place so we can still take pleasure in our festivities.
 Here are some suggestions to get you thinking of how to connect and find ways to celebrate the season.